tin-cat/cherrycake-docker/README.md

 If you're a Cherrycake engine developer, set up a development environment by following the previous steps plus the following:

-Open a shell into the PHP container by doing `./cherrycake php-ssh` and run the following commands:
+Open a shell into the PHP container by doing `make php-ssh` and run the following commands:

 - **Uninstall the current Cherrycake engine**

-	Open a shell into the PHP container by doing `./cherrycake php-ssh` and run
+	Open a shell into the PHP container by doing `make php-ssh` and run
 	```bash
 	composer remove tin-cat/cherrycake-engine
 	```